 In addition to the above rules, here are some dos and don’ts to follow while living with your former partner.

 - Make clear decisions and stay firm on them.

-- Have a set date or time until which the arrangement shall last.
+- Have a set date for when the arrangement shall end.

-- Stick to your designated space at home.
+- Stick to your designated spaces at home.
 Do not try to clean or manage your spouse’s space.

 - If possible, maintain separate entries to your personal space in the house.

 - Avoid doing extra work that is not designated to you.
 Do not try to be your old self and help around when it is not your duty.

 - Do not fight or argue in front of children.
 It defeats the whole purpose of living together after separation.

 - Maintain separate bank accounts except for one where you save money for children and other collective household expenses.

 - Do not go for outings or vacations together.
 Stop attending family functions and events together.